 Glancy Prongay & Murray Reminds Investors of Looming Deadline in the Class Action Lawsuit Against iQIYI, Inc. (IQ)

-LOS ANGELES, June 05, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming June 15, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of purchased iQIYI, Inc. ("iQIYI" or the Company") (NASDAQ:IQ) investors who purchased securities between March 29, 2018 and April 7, 2020, inclusive (the "Class Period).
+LOS ANGELES, June 11, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming June 15, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of purchased iQIYI, Inc. ("iQIYI" or the Company") (NASDAQ:IQ) investors who purchased securities between March 29, 2018 and April 7, 2020, inclusive (the "Class Period").

 If you suffered a loss on your iQIYI investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information https://www.glancylaw.com/cases-application/case-information/iqiyi-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.